RealityBending/RealityBending.github.io/content/jobs/projects.md

 - **Authenticity & Neuroaesthetics**: This project investigates the effect of believing that an artwork is "forged" (e.g., an imitation of a great painter) on our appraisal of beauty.

-### Assessment of - and relationship between - bodily and cognitive abilities
+### Assessment of bodily and cognitive abilities and their relationship

 - **Neuropsychological assessment of Cognitive Control**: This project focuses on the development, validation and improvement of a neuropsychological task to reliably measure "cognitive control" (executive functions).
 This project requires some interest in neuropsychological assessment, task development and associated technical skills (programming, game development).
 - **Physiological Control**: development of measures (questionnaires, physiological tasks) measuring the ability to voluntarily regulate one's physiology (e.g., heart rate, autonomic reactions, etc.).